 Usually, in any form of cookie, we like to use semi-sweet chocolate chips because it gives the perfect balance of sweetness.

-You can use any of your favorite chocolate chips or chunks such as milk chocolate or even dark chocolate.
+You can use any of your favorite chocolate chips or chunks, such as milk chocolate or even dark chocolate.
 Use what you like or what you have on hand.

 HOW TO STORE:

-These Reese’s Peanut Butter Cup Cookies can be stored in an airtight container or ziptop bag at room temperature where they will keep for up to 5-7 days.
+This peanut butter cookie recipe can be stored in an airtight container or ziptop bag at room temperature where they will keep for up to 5-7 days.

 These can also be frozen baked or unbaked.
 To freeze baked cookies make sure your cookies are fully cooled.
 Put the baking sheet with cooled-down cookies in your freezer for as long as it takes to freeze solid.